Cookies on the SIM Sherpa website

 at Three.co.uk

-From our own testing we found that VOXI’s speeds can vary more than other networks, with rural 4G dropping to 7 Mbps but urban 4G hitting peaks of 80+ Mbps.
+From our own tests we found that VOXI’s speeds can vary more than other networks, with rural 4G dropping to 7 Mbps but urban 4G hitting peaks of 80+ Mbps.
 Three didn’t reach those peak speeds, but were less varied.

 Useful link: Three's 5G speed expectations